Yeiba/Terraform/aws/projects/16-aws-self-managed-asg-k8s-cluster/README.md

 ## Usage

 Clone this repo first then check the vars.tf for the AWS & Kubernetes cluster configurations.
 I already added default values for each variable.
 You can override any variable via command line or as a variable file.

-> If you are changing AWS region, please make sure to change the ami_id variable as well.
-You can click [here](https://cloud-images.ubuntu.com/locator/ec2/) to locate ubuntu ami for any AWS region.

-Once you review the configuration you just need to apply the terraform code.

-cd lambda
-zip -r ../lambda.zip .
-terraform init
-terraform plan
-terraform apply
-Terraform apply will make sure it will provision all required infrastructure and setup kubernetes cluster on top of it.

-> To ssh to the Bastion host you can find the "k8_ssh_key.pem" private key in your project folder.
-This will be dynamically created during infrastructure provisioning and added to the bastion host as well.
-Same key will be used to configure the ansible host and clients.